 - 1/2 teaspoon cinnamon

-- 1 scoop chocolate protein powder (optional)
+- 1 scoop chocolate protein powder (optional, but I like it for more chocolate flavor)

 - optional toppings: granola, cacao nibs, cinnamon...